Vlad-404/photo-portfolio/README.md

 ## Features Left to Implement

 The following features were left for future implementaions:
-* Different image sizes with respective prices - printing a small image is not the same as printing a large panorama image.
+* **Different image sizes with respective prices** - printing a small image is not the same as printing a large panorama image.
 Adding different price for different size required more coding and as a beginner with Django, I didn't had time to add relation between size and price while purchasing.
-* Rating system - it took too long to implement
+* **Rating system** - it took too long to implement
-* Adding category and social links - it can be added through the admin console, but adding them through the site UI was left out
+* **Adding category and social links** - it can be added through the admin console, but adding them through the site UI was left out
-* Sorting within a selected category in image gallery - while it is an integral part of the page, it doesn't have a significant impact on page functionality, so it was left out untill future implementations.
+* **Sorting within a selected category in image gallery** - while it is an integral part of the page, it doesn't have a significant impact on page functionality, so it was left out untill future implementations.
 Current functionality only supports sorting of all images.
+* **Removing own profile** - this can be done in Django admin console but, due to time limitations, this feature was left out.
+Since it doesn't have a significant impact to site functionality it was left for future implementaions.

 [Back to top](#photo-portfolio)